-Our 90 minute live online courses (via Zoom or Microsoft Teams) are affordable, scalable and a cost-effective way to train your workforce.
+Our 90 minute live online ‘bite-sized’ courses (delivered via Zoom or Microsoft Teams) are affordable, scalable and a cost-effective way to train your geographically dispersed workforce.

 Live Online Courses